What are birth medical negligence claims?

 - Joint dysfunction disorders.

-In the majority of cases involving birth injuries and birth defects there is no cure, and the disabilities can place the individuals at a greater risk of serious medical problems in the future.
+In most cases involving birth injuries and birth defects there is no cure, and the disabilities can place the individuals at a greater risk of serious medical problems in the future.

-The financial cost of taking care of children or individuals who are victims of negligently caused birth injuries or birth defect injuries significantly exceeds what an average family can afford, and usually includes the cost of:
+The financial cost of taking care of children who are victims of medical negligence during childbirth significantly exceeds what an average family can afford, and usually includes the cost of:

 - Medical treatment, therapy and medication.